 Cleopatra Island(Sedir Island) Beach: Sedir Island, also known as Cleopatra Beach, is 16 kilometers north of Marmaris and one of the must-see beacheso of Marmaris.
 The sandy beach of the island and the crystal clear sea are very famous.

 Kumlubuk Bay: Kumlubuk, is a 6 km distance to Turunc.
-Kumlubuk Bay is located in the distance can be reached from the boat from Marmaris.
+Kumlubuk Bay is far away and can be reached from the boat from Marmaris.
 The unique beauty of this bay is waiting for its guests with its natural crystal clear sea.

 Boncuk Bay: Boncuk Bay, located near Sedir Island, is especially impressive with its clear and clean sea.
-Boncuk Bay also has facilities for sightseeing.
+Boncuk Bay also has sightseeing facilities.

 Where do you stay in Marmaris?